WolfAURman/opentank/README.md

 ## How to use

-> [!IMPORTANT]
-> By default, this client runs without hardware virtualization, which can cause you to get performance problems!

 To launch the project, download from the [releases](https://github.com/WolfAURman/opentank/releases) ```section opentank-1.0.0.AppImage``` package (or if you used manual build, you will receive a ready-made package from ``dist/opentank-1.0.0.AppImage``) and run it from the terminal:
 ```
 ./opentank-1.0.0.AppImage
 ```

 For AMD graphics cards using the OpenSource driver, game runs perfectly and has a high FPS.
 For more information, visit wikipedia: [Arch Linux Wiki - Chromium](https://wiki.archlinux.org/title/Chromium)

 ## Data storage

 Almost all AppImage applications save data & config in your home folder.
 OpenTank is no exception.
 You can find the application data in ```~/.config/opentank/```

 ## Creating shortcut